Team-RGBFutureEngineer/WRO_Team_RGB_2024/README.md

 These wheels are used as rear wheels in our robot.
 These wheels are 62.4 mm in diameter and 20 mm in width.
 ### LEGO Tractor Wheels (56 x 26)
 These wheels are used as front wheels in our robot.
 These wheels are 56 mm in diameter and 26 mm in width.
-### Rack & Gear
-We designed a **custom 7.2 cm rack** with a similar **groove pattern** and design as the standard **6.4 cm LEGO rack**.
-The original 6.4 cm LEGO rack had some problems wherein its shorter length made it **difficult to mesh smoothly** with the **20-tooth double bevel black LEGO gear**, which restricted the wheels from achieving **specific steering angles**.
-However, even with our 7.2 cm rack, we encountered a minor issue: the grooves of the black LEGO gear and our custom rack weren’t perfectly meshing.
-While it functioned temporarily, the meshing wasn't ideal, and the **error compounded by 0.01 with each turn**.
-To overcome this, we also created a **custom 12 tooth gear** whose grooves are perfectly meshing with custom rack thus **eliminating meshing errors** and significantly **improved the accuracy of the steering**, allowing the wheels to turn at precise angles.